 Let’s look at each of these in detail:

-1. From Esper Console, click on Play for Work
+1. From Esper Console, click on Apps and then Google Play.

 4. This will show a screen that allows you to enter the Title, URL, and an icon for your app

 The URL is what will be loaded into your app, so make sure that the contents of the URL is visible on a browser opened on your kiosk.
 Don’t forget to give a URL with https (as opposed to http), since Chrome will not show your app in full screen!
+(If you need to use http this option will not work for you, and your best path is to create a traditional Android app.)
 Lastly, create a 512px x 512px icon to use with your app and click Save.

 6. Click on the app, and then click on the Approve button: